 Therefore, you should try to clear your record whenever you can.

-Peace Orders are serious civil court orders, and they can stay on your record in Maryland forever if you don’t take action.
+Maryland peace orders are serious civil court orders, and they can stay on your record in forever if you don’t take action.

 Here’s everything you need to know about what it means to have a Peace Order filed against you, as well as what you can do to have it expunged from your record.